Stratego: Legends: Forces of Evil

 The last of the forces of evil, the Qa'ans joined the Gargans and the Manes when they promised to take down The Divide, in exchange for some conquered land.
 Arguably the most confusing and original creations of the game, the purple-front-side Qa'ans are made up of giant Insectoid-like beasts, and living Molds.
-They are also heavily supplemented by monstrous Worms, and Mutant beings.
-Most of the magic of the Qa'ans, and many of their special abilities, revolves around exploiting the weaknesses of the enemy, and even taking control of it.
-The rule book back story, and the back story of the expansion pack Qa'ans Resurgence, supports that the Insectoid, Queen Kiova is the leader of the Qa'ans.
+They are also heavily supplemented by monstrous Worms and Mutant beings.
+Most of the magic of the Qa'ans, and many of their special abilities, revolves around exploiting the weaknesses of the enemy and even taking control of it.
+The rule book back story, and the back story of the expansion pack Qa'ans Resurgence, support that the Insectoid, Queen Kiova is the leader of the Qa'ans.

 Powers of the pieces

-Unlike the original game of Stratego, every piece has a special power which can be used under certain conditions.
+Unlike the original game of Stratego, every piece has a special power that can be used under certain conditions.
 There are four types of powers a piece can have: Innate powers, Abilities, Actions, and Death Curses.